2026 Tennessee elections

 Tennessee state elections in 2026 will be held on Tuesday, November 3, 2026.
-Primary elections for the United States Senate, United States House of Representatives, governorship, Tennessee Senate, Tennessee House of Representatives, as well as general local elections will take place on a date that has not yet been announced.
+Primary elections for the United States Senate, United States House of Representatives, governorship, Tennessee Senate, Tennessee House of Representatives, as well as general local elections took place on August 6.
 There will be some judicial retention elections, including one for Tennessee Supreme Court justice Mary L. Wagner, who was appointed by governor Bill Lee in 2024.
 There also might be some constitutional amendments to the Constitution of Tennessee on the November 3 ballot.

+Attempts to close the state's primary elections during the 114th session of the Tennessee General Assembly were defeated, leaving the state's primaries open for the 2026 election cycle.
+Voting rights organization Organize Tennessee documented 153 incidents of ballot distribution errors, voter misinformation and intimidation, and presence of uniformed law enforcement and candidate presence at polling locations during the August 2026 primaries.